gsauthof/dracut-sshd/README.md

   dangerous to use, e.g. when the password prompt times out the password is echoed to the console

-A [dracut-crypt-ssh pull request][cryptssh-uwe] (open since 2017, still open as of 2021) for optionally using OpenSSH's sshd instead of Dropbear.
+In 2017, a [dracut-crypt-ssh pull request][cryptssh-uwe] added support for optionally using OpenSSH's sshd instead of Dropbear, without changing the other differences.
+It was closed without being merged in 2021.
-Main differences to dracut-sshd:

-- doesn't use systemd for starting/stopping the sshd daemon
-- generates a new set of host keys, by default
-- listens on a non-standard port for ssh, by default
-- arguably more complex than dracut-sshd - certainly more lines of code and some options
-- unlock command still present
-- pull-request evolved via additional commits without cleanup rebases
+There are also some other dracut modules that use Dropbear:

-There is [mk-fg/dracut-crypt-sshd][mkfg] which was marked deprecated in 2016 in favour of the above dracut-crypt-ssh.
+[mk-fg/dracut-crypt-sshd][mkfg] which was marked deprecated in 2016 in favour of the above dracut-crypt-ssh.
 It uses Dropbear and some console hacks instead of `systemd-tty-ask-password-agent`.